mihirchronicles/mihirchronicles.github.io/content/notes/on-product-teardown.md

 The trick to a product teardown is deep empathy for the end user.
 UX and product management share the same broad goals: understanding users’ needs and solving their core problems with excellent user experience.
 The emphasis is on solving the user problem.
 Don't let—product that looks great, has nice onboarding, and delightful animations—be a distraction.

 Some questions to ask when doing a product teardown:
+- What is the offering?
-- What is the offering and who are the founders behind it?
+- What is the founder/organization story?
+What is their mission?
+What is the motivation for people behind the product?
 - What problem does this product solve?
 Is this really a problem?
 Is it an underlying problem or a surface level problem?
 How painful is this problem for users?
 - Are there any metrics on number of users?
 - What is the goal or a strategy and does this product help solve or make progress on it?